Alltop.com is a popular directory for blogs on all sorts of topics. (The bold text highlights how Alltop got its name.)

 Now you’ve created your account, checked the RSS feed works and validates, it’s time to complete the submission form.

-If you’re submission gets rejected, it’s because of one of these reasons.
+If your submission gets rejected, it’s because of one of these reasons.

 When you’ve completed the form, check if for errors and once you’re happy the information is correct, hit the ‘Submit‘ button.